skalex05/team-bath-rov-ui/README.md

 **Attributes:**

-- `float_depth`
+- `float_depth` - float

 ## VideoStream Object

-*Note:*

-*Some of this code may need to be altered/moved to the ROV itself when video feed is received from the ROV rather than from local webcams.*

-****

 This is used to store information related to the camera feeds on the ROV.

-The key argument of this object is the `camera_frame` which stores a **numpy**-style 2D array of pixels of what the video feed is currently receiving.
+The key argument of this object is the `camera_frame` which stores a 3D **numpy** array of pixels of shape `height,width,channels` of what the video feed is currently receiving.
 This is not to be confused with `camera_feed` which is a `cv2.VideoCapture` object to read frames from.

+The array stored in `camera_frame` is sent across a socket where it is recieved by the `DataInterface` and the UI is updated acordingly.

 **Methods:**

 - `start_init_camera_feed()` - This creates a thread which runs `init_camera_feed()`
 - `init_camera_feed()` - This function attempts to read a frame from the `camera_feed`.
 If it is successful, it will **emit** the `camera_initialised` signal in the `App` object.
 Otherwise, it will attempt several more times by recursively calling the function until a maximum number of attempts is reached.
 At which point, the user must press the `Reinitialise Cameras` action to restart this process.
 - `update_camera_frame()` - The data in `camera_frame` is updated with the newest data read from `camera_feed` *(Note: Testing is needed to see what happens when an initialised camera feed suddenly becomes unavailable.
 Program should identify and deal with this gracefully beyond just flooding the console with "Could not read...")*
-- `generate_pixmap(target_width, target_height)` - translates the `camera_frame` into a `QPixmap` object of a desired size.
+- `generate_pixmap(camera_frame, target_width, target_height)` - a static method for translating a 3D numpy array `camera_frame` into a `QPixmap` object of a desired size.
 Aspect ratio of the image is maintained.
 ## Window Widget

+*NOTE: Current implementation only supports 1920x1080 displays.
+This needs to be modified.*

 Each window is a frameless, full screen window (1920x1080) that can be moved around to different monitors using the `NavBar` at the top of the screen.
+A window will automatically reposition itself to ensure the entire window is visible.

 The `Window` class is a subclasses of `QFrame`s and is a container for all UI content within a window.
 The `Window` class should not be used directly but only through the subclasses `Pilot`,`Copilot` and`Grapher`.